Program132/Combat-Enchantment-Mob/README.md

 ### Craft

 Items/Blocks required :
-- 4 Zomb Dirt
+- 3 Zomb Dirt
-- 4 Skel Dirt
+- 3 Skel Dirt
+- 2 Blaze Dirt
-- 1 Diamond
+- 2 Diamond

 ### How to use it